pripakhotness81/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clear, concise code that can be easily understood and maintained by others.
 Remember that code is read far more often than it's written, so prioritize readability and modularity over premature optimization.
 Always keep in mind the SOLID principles, DRY (Don't Repeat Yourself) principle, and KISS (Keep It Simple, Stupid) principle.
 Continuously refactor your codebase to improve its quality, and embrace testing as a means to ensure reliability and prevent regressions.
 Lastly, invest time in understanding the problem domain thoroughly before diving into coding, for clarity at the start saves days of debugging later."

 In essence, the wisdom lies in writing clean, maintainable code that solves the problem effectively without unnecessary complexity.

+# 2024-01-29
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to keep in mind:

+1. Break down large projects into smaller, manageable tasks.
+2. Set deadlines for each task and prioritize them according to their importance and urgency.
+3. Use task management tools like Trello, Asana, or Todoist to stay on track and organized throughout the project.
+These tools can help with tracking tasks and deadlines, as well as collaboration with team members.
+4. Learn to say "no" to tasks that are outside of your scope or don't align with your goals.
+It'll save you time and energy in the long run.
+5. Stay up-to-date with the latest programming technologies and tools.
+Learning new skills and adapting to new tools will make you a more valuable asset to your team or organization.
+6. Don'ts: Procrastinate, avoid important tasks or decisions, be afraid to ask for help, work in isolation, neglect to document your code or processes, etc.
+7. Lastly, remember to take breaks and give yourself time to recharge.
+Burnout is real, so make sure you're taking care of yourself physically and mentally.